dijasila/Atomic-Simulation-Recipees/docs/src/tutorials/getting-started.rst

 .. literalinclude:: getting-started-ver2.py
    :pyobject: add_missing_calculator_parameter
+   :caption: asr/tutorial.py

 As is appararent, a migration is nothing more than a regular python function decorated with the :py:func:`asr.migration` decorator.
 The decorator takes a `selector` argument which is used to select records to be migrated.
 The selector will be applied to all existing records and should return a boolean.
-The function will then be applied for all record that fulfill the selector criterion.
+The function will then be applied for all records that fulfill the selector criterion.

 The migrations can be applied through the CLI